Jorgen-ha/project21/README.md

 └── src
     ├── holds all python source files (as remote)
 ```
 ***
 ### Testing
+To reproduce our results, perform the following steps.
+1. Make sure all libraries listed in `requirements.txt` are installed.
+2. Clone the repo.
-To reproduce our results, first make sure that all libraries listed in `requirements.txt` are installed.
-Then, simply clone the repo and download the trained models by running the file `download_extract_models.py` from the root directory:
+3. Download the trained models by running the file `download_extract_models.py` from the root directory:
 ```bash
 python3 src/download_extract_models.py
 ```
 **Note:** the trained models require **965MB** of free disk space.

-This will first download the trained models, before extracting them, creating the folder `trained_models` holding all of them.
-It's important this step is performed before trying to run the evaluation notebook.
+This will first download the trained models, before extracting them, creating the folder `trained_models` where they will all be located.
+**Important!** This step needs to be performed in order to be able to run the evaluation notebook.

-Finally, run the notebook called `evaluation.ipynb`, where you'll be able to evaluate each model's performance in the final cell, as well as viewing its prediction on one of the images from the test set.
+4. Finally, run the notebook called `evaluation.ipynb`, where you'll be able to evaluate each model's performance in the final cell, as well as viewing its prediction on one of the images from the test set.
 ***
 ### Technical details
 For this project, three models have been implemented and trained on the provided dataset: **U-Net**, U-Net with **ResNeSt** as encoder, and $\mathbf{U^2}$**-Net**.